Hi, I’m Beau and I run the freeCodeCamp.org YouTube channel.

 - Determine your channel name.
 I personally recommend using your name as your channel name, although you will see in the example channels above that many people have success using other names.
 Using your name as a channel name can help to better associate you with your content.

 - Design your channel icon, channel art, and general thumbnail style.
-If you are not a good designer, consider hiring someone from fiverr.com to design these assets.
+If you are not a good designer, consider hiring a friend who is a designer.
+And if you don't have one, you can hire someone on fiverr.com to design these assets.

 - Determine what kind of intro you want, if any.
 If you use an intro, it should be 5 seconds or less.
 Many people do not use intros but it may help with personal branding.